Research Paper Menu

 - Definitions → subject encyclopedias, Gale Virtual Reference (database), books

-- Pro/Con analyses → SIRS Knowledge Source, CQ Researcher Online, FACTS.com (databases); Opposing Viewpoints Series (book)
+- Pro/Con analyses → SIRS Knowledge Source, CQ Researcher Online, FACTS on File (databases); Opposing Viewpoints Series (book)

 - Current events → newspapers, news magazines, news web sites, NewsBank (database)